gmacario/vagrant-debian-x64/README.md

     vagrant ssh

-If you uncommented `vb.gue = true` in `Vagrantfile`, you may also login through the console of the guest VM (default username/password: vagrant/vagrant).
+If you uncommented `vb.gui = true` in `Vagrantfile`, you may also login through the console of the guest VM (default username/password: vagrant/vagrant).

 Copyright 2014, [Gianpaolo Macario](http://gmacario.github.io/)